 Our academics are the best in the state.
 Our study abroad programs offer cultural diversity.
 Our faculty to student ratio is 6:1.
 Our distance learning initiatives are running smoothly.

 Tips for Creating a School Value Proposition

-- Value Proposition: What is it?
+- What is a Value Proposition?

 - The Value Exchange